 Routine blood sugar monitoring with a blood glucose meter is the best way to be sure that your treatment plan is keeping your blood sugar within your target range.
 Check your blood sugar as often as your health care provider recommends.

 If you have any symptoms of severe hyperglycemia — even if they seem minor — check your blood sugar level right away.

 If your blood sugar level is 240 mg/dL (13.3 mmol/L) or above, use an over-the-counter urine ketones test kit.
 If the urine test is positive, your body may have started making the changes that can lead to diabetic ketoacidosis.
 Talk to your health care provider about how to lower your blood sugar level safely.

 Hemoglobin A1C test

 - Get physical.
-Regular exercise is often an effective way to control your blood sugar.
-However, don't exercise if ketones are present in your urine.
+Regular exercise is often an effective way to control blood sugar.
+But don't exercise if you have ketones in your urine.
 This can drive your blood sugar even higher.

 - Take your medication as directed.
-If you have frequent episodes of hyperglycemia, your doctor may adjust the dosage or timing of your medication.
+If you develop hyperglycemia often, your health care provider may adjust the dosage or timing of your medication.

-- Adjust your insulin doses to control hyperglycemia.
-Adjustments to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
+- Adjust your insulin doses.
+Changes to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
 A supplement is an extra dose of insulin used to help temporarily correct a high blood sugar level.
-Ask your doctor how often you need an insulin supplement if you have high blood sugar.
+Ask your health care provider how often you need an insulin supplement if you have high blood sugar.

 Emergency treatment for severe hyperglycemia